 Software applications typically do not approach the keyboard and pointer devices directly.
 They rather act as consumers of keyboard and pointer events delivered by the underlying OS.

-Automated testing tools can be roughly classified by the way they approach the GUI to:
+Automated testing tools can be classified by the way they approach the GUI automation:

 - Object Oriented Tools